httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     2. If the algorithm can be determined from the keying material, such as through an algorithm field on the key value itself, the verifier will use this algorithm.
-    3. If the algorithm is explicitly stated in the signature parameters using a value from the HTTP Message Signatures registry, the verifier will use the referenced algorithm.
+    3. If the algorithm is explicitly stated in the signature parameters using a value from the HTTP Signature Algorithms registry, the verifier will use the referenced algorithm.
     4. If the algorithm is specified in more than one location, such as through static configuration and the algorithm signature parameter, or the algorithm signature parameter and from the key material itself, the resolved algorithms MUST be the same.
 If the algorithms are